461-130-0327 Effective 07/18/23 - Technical Amendment

-- The participant’s engagement in a required activity in a case plan would prevent or interfere with the participant’s engagement in an activity of the Grande Ronde Tribe's NEW program.
+- The participant’s engagement in a required activity in a case plan would prevent or interfere with the participant’s engagement in an activity of the Confederated Tribes of Grand Ronde’s NEW program.

 - The participant’s failure to engage is due to a circumstance beyond the participant’s reasonable control.

 - When the failure to comply is caused by an aspect of the participant’s disability, including the Department's failure to provide a reasonable accommodation.

 - The participant quits a job to accept another job with a monthly income at least equal to the monthly income of the first job.